 Consistent and accurate documentation summaries of the drill critique and scenario.

-The critique process properly identifies performance weakness (es) in
+The critique process properly identifies performance weakness (es) in risk significant planning standard(s).

 03.05 Review a Sample of Corrective Actions from Drill Critiques, Performance Indicator Issues, and Other Self-Assessments for Effectiveness and Timeliness of Completion.